Ruby A. Robinson Scholarship

 Rose E. Baggerly Rising Leaders Scholarship

 The Rose E. Baggerly Scholarship was created to honor Rose’s many years of dedication to the credit union and its members.
 Her commitment to the membership extended beyond the credit union walls, and she served in many volunteer and leadership capacities for organizations dedicated to the credit union movement in Virginia.
-Rose Baggerly also served on the Board of the Virginia Credit Union League and in the capacity as Chairman of the Board.
-She has also served on the supervisory committee for Virginia-based Credit Union’s Corporate Credit Union, and has served on the Board of the Credit Union Service Company of Virginia for over 20 years.
-Rose’s contributions to Argent Credit Union and the credit union movement is now being recognized this year with the Rose E. Baggerly Rising Leaders Scholarship.
+Rose Baggerly also served on the Board of the Virginia Credit Union League and in the capacity of Chairman of the Board.
+She has also served on the supervisory committee for Virginia-based Credit Union’s Corporate Credit Union and has served on the Board of the Credit Union Service Company of Virginia for over 20 years.
+Rose’s contributions to Argent Credit Union and the credit union movement are now being recognized this year with the Rose E. Baggerly Rising Leaders Scholarship.

 Argent Credit Union is excited to be able to hand-select one very deserving high school senior who will receive a $2,500 scholarship towards their college education.
 The deadline to have completed applications submitted is March 1, 2023.

 Or email: Scholarships@ArgentCU.org